OWASP/Top10/2021/docs/A06_2021-Vulnerable_and_Outdated_Components.md

 It was #2 from the Top 10 community survey but also had enough data to make the Top 10 via data.
-Vulnerable Components are a known issue that we struggle to test and assess risk and is the only category to not have any Common Weakness Enumerations (CWEs) mapped to the included CWEs, so a default exploits/impact weight of 5.0 is used.
+Vulnerable Components are a known issue that we struggle to test and assess risk and is the only category to not have any Common Vulnerability and Exposures (CVEs) mapped to the included CWEs, so a default exploits/impact weight of 5.0 is used.
 Notable CWEs included are *CWE-1104: Use of Unmaintained Third-Party Components* and the two CWEs from Top 10 2013 and 2017.